Operational Resilience vs Business Continuity

 The answer is no. While these are two different concepts, one is not inferior to the other.
 As mentioned above, they have specific functions and goals.
 Therefore, you need each one to ensure the resiliency of your business.

 There are aspects wherein they become interdependent with each other.
 For instance, you need robust business continuity management to enable operational resilience strategies.
-Without business continuity, an organization's key assets and core business functions won't work or will become partially disabled.
+Without business continuity, an organisation's key assets and core business functions won't work or will become partially disabled.

 2 people pointing at graphs on a desk

-Ways to Get Started on Business Resilience
+How to Get Started on Business Resilience

 The next action plan is to identify the steps to achieve operational resilience.
-The list below provides a best practice guide to help maintain the well-being of organizations and ensure continuity as you adapt to any disruption.
+The list below provides a best practice guide to help maintain the well-being of organisations and ensure continuity as you adapt to any disruption.

 • Conduct a thorough risk assessment to determine threats and sources of disruption that could negatively impact your business operations.